 Simplify the invoice creation process

-Before the advent of electronic billing, creating and sending out paper invoices used to be time-consuming process.
-Fortunately legal billing software has changed that and nowadays it’s easier than ever to generate legal invoices quickly and then immediately send them to clients electronically.
+Before the advent of electronic billing, creating and sending out paper invoices used to be a time-consuming process.
+Fortunately, legal billing software has changed that and nowadays it’s easier than ever to generate legal invoices quickly and then immediately send them to clients electronically.

 There are a host of ways to reduces legal billing inefficiencies, but one of the easiest is to reduce the number of steps needed to create and send out invoices.
 One way that legal billing software accomplishes this goal is by automatically providing necessary billing information, such as LEDES billing codes.
 Additionally, the built-in ability to customize invoices allows you to easily determine what information appears on your firm’s invoices, such as which time or expense entry columns you would like to appear on an invoice.
 For example, with the click of a mouse, you’re easily able to remove all time entries during the invoice creation and generate an expense-only invoice.

 Another way to improve your law firm’s legal billing process is to use software that allows you to set up automated invoice reminders.
 With this built-in tool, you can schedule reminders when you send out the very first invoice to a client.
 If the invoice isn’t paid, a follow up invoice will automatically be sent to the client, reminding the client that the billed amount is still outstanding.